 To be prepared for this course, we recommend you have:

-You must read the WSET® specification document before you pay for this course.
-Please read the WSET® Level 3 Award in Wines Specification pdf before enrolling in this course.
+You must read the WSET® Level 3 Award in Wines Specification before paying for this course.
+This document explains the course requirements and assessment.

 Our graduates go onto roles like: sommelier, wine buyer, bar and restaurant manager, food and beverage manager, wine marketer, wine wholesaler, work in hospitality, wine waiter and retail assistant in an alcohol store or cellar door.

-If you are working with or selling alcohol, you will need your RSA – Responsible Service of Alcohol competency card.
+If you’re working with or selling alcohol, you’ll need your Responsible Service of Alcohol (RSA) competency card.

 Pursue an interest or upskill in your chosen field with another course.